pflanze/functional-perl/docs/howto.md

 written iterator based code, such as compile time application of rules to fuse list processing chains as well as using general "deforestation" algorithms).
-Not having a static type system means these can't be done before runtime.)
+Not having a static type system means these can't be done before runtime or module initialization time.)

 <with_toc>